Skip to main content

 Tanjia Marrakchia

-Marrakech's signature slow-cooked lamb dish prepared in a distinctive urn-shaped clay pot (tanjia).
-Lamb shoulder is marinated with preserved lemons, garlic, cumin, saffron, and smen (aged butter), sealed, and slow-cooked for 4-5 hours in hammam (bathhouse) coal embers.
+Marrakech's signature slow-cooked lamb, made in an urn-shaped clay pot also called a tanjia.
+Lamb shoulder is marinated with preserved lemons, garlic, cumin, saffron, and smen (aged butter), the pot is sealed, and it cooks for four to five hours buried in the coal embers of a hammam furnace.

 Kefta Tagine